celery/celery/docs/userguide/periodic-tasks.rst

     }

-Here we run the ``tasks.add`` task every 30 seconds.

-Using a :class:`~datetime.timedelta` means the task will be executed 30 seconds after ``celerybeat`` starts, and then every 30 seconds after the last run.
+Using a :class:`~datetime.timedelta` for the schedule means the task will be executed 30 seconds after ``celerybeat`` starts, and then every 30 seconds after the last run.
 A crontab like schedule also exists, see the section on `Crontab schedules`_.

 .. _beat-entry-fields: